 - Supplements haven’t been shown to do anything to improve animal health, except in certain cases where there’s a deficiency of something.
 In fact, in human medicine, they’ve been shown to be mostly useless, and they can sometimes cause harm.

 To find out how deep the truth of what someone is telling you runs, ask them for the basis of their, “truth.”
 If they just come up with stories about how their horse was helped, or how this or that should be used because it is the “latest” treatment, I’d raise an eyebrow.
 You don’t want your horse to just be the subject of some treatment experiment that you pay for and of which no one is keeping track.
 That’s also not necessary or kind: to anybody.
+The sad thing about the horse world is that there are lots of people trying to sell you something but precious few who actually work to provide good evidence that their wares actually do anything.

 4. Does it Improve Upon the Silence?
 With treatments, “silence” means, “Doing nothing.”
 Otherwise stated, is the product or service that is given to the horse better than just doing nothing?
 One of the beautiful things about treating horses is that they try to heal whatever injury they have.
 All biological systems have mechanisms to try to repair themselves.
 The goal of a medical treatment is to try to do better than the horse’s body would have done on its own.
 If all you do is run around in circles providing treatments while the horse’s body takes care of the problem – and pay for the privilege of doing so – you really haven’t accomplished much.